jl5770/barnard_csc_workshop/README.md

 # barnard_csc_workshop
-Code notebook for the workshop offered at Barnard College Vagelos Computational Science Center, Oct 7, 2022.
+This repository contains the code notebook for the workshop offered at Barnard College Vagelos Computational Science Center, Oct 7, 2022.

+The workshop covers several topics, including the very basics of Python programming, tabluar data with ``pandas``, accessing tweets with the Twitter API and ``tweepy``, and basic plotting and text analysis.